Not all Decision Criteria are Created Equally

 The same is true for the decision criteria within the organisation you are selling to; they will not all be created equal.
 So how do you decide what is more important than others?
 Where do you focus your energy?

 WHO HOLDS THE TRUMP CARD?

 Whilst you will have identified all of the different criteria from all of the different departments, it is well worth your time considering these in line with the Organisation Chart and who your Champion and Economic Buyer are.

-If yes, then you need to identify this and weave it into your sales strategy.
+If the answer to the last point is yes, then you need to identify these criteria and weave them into your sales strategy.

 Say for example, you discover that return on investment (ROI) is going to be the absolute deal breaker when it comes to signing off the deal.
 When running the metrics, you know that your solution delivers a ROI several months earlier than your competitors.
 This piece of information is key and is one of your differentiators vs. your competitors.

 What is the reason that you achieve the ROI in this timeframe vs. your competitors?
 Whatever the reason, the answer is another differentiator.

 Make sure your Champion is fully on board with this knowledge and pushes your differentiators in internal meetings for you throughout the sales process, especially when dealing with the Economic Buyer.

 BIASSED BEINGS - MAKING THE MEDDIC SALES PROCESS WORK FOR YOU

 Unfortunately you can’t get by on one criterion alone no matter if it is at the top of the list, the others are still in play and are still important.